Affordable water features under £150 to bring tranquility

 • Mains powered

-Best barrel shape affordable water feature
+Best barrel shaped water feature under £150

 This retro water pump feature is practical and classic.
-The barrel design is made from a
+The barrel design is made from a carbonised wood colour and comes fitted with a submersible electric pump, it rotates 3600 per minute, and the flow rate can be controlled to suit you.

 Pros